Skip to main content

 Plus, by running a month-long Black Friday promotion, they also gain a competitive edge over brands that choose to put a 48-hour cap on their campaigns.
 Well played, DECIEM.
 Well played.

-Fun fact: Gen Z spent more than any other generation during Black Friday weekend in 2021.
-They also make up more than 60% of TikTok’s user base — you see where we’re going with this, don’t you?
-Seriously, though.
+Fun fact: Gen Z are set to spend over half a billion pounds this Black Friday.
+They also make up 60% of TikTok’s user base — you see where we’re going with this, don’t you?
 If TikTok isn’t part of your Black Friday marketing strategy, it needs to be.

 alt_textImage source